ByteWelder/Tactility/docs/ideas.md

 - Show a warning screen when a user plugs in the SD card on a device that only supports mounting at boot.
 - Try out Waveshare S3 120MHz mode for PSRAM (see "enabling 120M PSRAM is necessary" in [docs](https://www.waveshare.com/wiki/ESP32-S3-Touch-LCD-4.3#Other_Notes))
 - T-Deck has random sdcard SPI crashes due to sharing bus with screen SPI: make it use the LVGL lock for sdcard operations?
+- Wi-Fi connect app should show info about connection result

 # Core Ideas
 - Make a HAL?
 It would mainly be there to support PC development.
 It's a lot of effort for supporting what's effectively a dev-only feature.
 - Support for displays with different DPI.
 Consider the layer-based system like on Android.
-- Display orientation support for Display app
 - If present, use LED to show boot status
 - 2 wire speaker support
 - tt_app_start() and similar functions as proxies for Loader app start/stop/etc.